Cooperative Work Experience

 What is Cooperative Work Experience?

-The cooperative work experience (CWE) is program that allows students to earn college credit for working in the community in a area related to the student’s academic goals.
+Cooperative Work Experience is a program that allows students to earn college credit for working in the community in a area related to the student’s academic goals.
 Depending on the program, students can earn up to 18 credits on the job.

-CWE280 is a course that allows the student to work at a job that involves similar aspects of his or her field of study.
+CWE280 is a course that allows the student to work at a job related to his or her field of study.

 - Explore jobs & careers related to your college major